 3D Printing: The Cutting Edge of Healthcare

 We often hear of desktop 3D printing being a tool for designers and engineers, but prototyping technology is also making waves in healthcare, especially for medical modeling and surgical planning purposes.
 Simulation specialist David Escobar has been following the 3D printing industry closely.

 “What began as an idea 8 months ago has grown into great opportunities to work on research studies with 3D printed models, print models from patient CT and MRI images for clinicians to review prior to a procedure, and more recently developing prototypes for new training models,” says David.

-He uses several 3D printers, including a Form 1+ SLA 3D printer, which he relies on for printing life-sized medical models.
+He uses several desktop 3D printers, including Formlabs 3D printers, which he relies on for printing life-sized medical models.

 David's setup for a class he taught on 3D printing in healthcare.

 Precision is paramount for 3D printing in the medical field, as the 3D printed models are being used for surgical planning.

-“A 3D printer with comparable accuracy and resolution to the Form 1+ can cost upwards of $10,000,” said David.
+“A 3D printer with comparable accuracy and resolution to a Formlabs printer can cost upwards of $10,000,” said David.